-I am a proud DUNKIN’-obsessed east coast transplant.
-A weekly visit to DUNKIN’ for coffee and donuts was the norm when I was growing up in Pennsylvania.
+I am a proud Dunkin’ fanatic — a weekly visit to Dunkin’ for coffee and donuts was the norm during my childhood in Pennsylvania.

-I did worry if I could replicate that same DUNKIN’ amazing-ness that they put into their donut holes, but I’m pretty happy with the outcome…especially how perfectly round they turned out!
+I worried if I could replicate that same Dunkin’ amazingness, but I’m thrilled with the outcome — especially how soft and perfectly round they turned out.

-I think my recipe yields about 20 holes.
-I confess I neglected to pay attention to the final yield because as soon as the batch was baked they were devoured.
+The recipe yields about 30 donut holes.
+I confess I neglected to pay attention to the yield because as soon as the first batch was baked, we started snacking on them.

 Glazed Chocolate Donut Holes

-- Preheat oven to 325° F. Pan spray both cake pop pans and set aside.
+- Preheat the oven to 325° F. Grease a cake pop pan (both parts) with cooking spray and set aside.

-- Fill the indentions of the cake pop pan (the one without the holes).
+- Scoop batter into the indentions of the cake pop pan (the part without the holes) to about ⅛-inch below the rim.
 Place the other pan on top and lock securely.